IWesterhof/Antibody-profiles-and-COVID-19/README.md

 To investigate the presence of antibodies, DBS were tested in a final dilution of 1:40 for immunoglobin G antibodies reactive with the target antigens using a multiplex protein microarray.
 Antibody binding was measured for the following human coronavirus targets: NL63 nucleocapsid protein (NP), S1 subunit, and S ectodomain; 229E NP and S1; HKU NP and S1; OC43 S ectodomain; as well as SARS-CoV-2 S1, NP, and S ectodomain.
 Recombinant spike proteins of S1 or the S ectodomain were expressed in HEK293 cells NP proteins were produced in Escherichia coli (for hCoV-OC43, hCoV-229E, hCoV-NL63, and hCoV-HKU1; Medix Biochemica, Espoo, Finland) or insect cells and baculovirus (SARS; Sino Biological, Beijing, China; Okba et al. 2020).
 More details about the laboratory process are given elsewhere (Sikkema et al., 2023) .

-For these analyses we selected all household members, excluding the index case, for which results from PCR testing of NTS and the baseline DBS sample results were available.

 References:
 > Okba NMA, Müller MA, Li W, Wang C, GeurtsvanKessel CH, Corman VM et al. Severe Acute Respiratory Syndrome Coronavirus 2−Specific Antibody Responses in Coronavirus Disease Patients.
 Emerg Infect Dis 2020; 26: 1478–1488.

 > Sikkema RS, Bruin E de, Ramakers C, Bentvelsen R, Li W, Bosch B-J et al. Reduced Seasonal Coronavirus Antibody Responses in Children Following COVID-19 Mitigation Measures, The Netherlands.
 Viruses 2023; 15: 212.